Merkleize/matt/README.md

 ### Computation trace

-Given the function *f*, it is possible to decompose the entire computation in simple elementary steps the perform atomic operation.
+Given the function *f*, it is possible to decompose the entire computation in simple elementary steps, each performing a simple, atomic operation.
 For example, if the domain of *x* and *y* is that of binary strings of a fixed length, it is possible to create a boolean circuit that takes *x* and produces *y*; in practice, some form of assembly-like language operating on a RAM might be more efficient and fitting for bitcoin Script.

 In the following, we assume each elementary operation is operating on a RAM, encoded in the state via Merkle trees as sketched above.
 Therefore, one can represent all the steps of the computation as triples *tr*<sub>*i*</sub>&nbsp;=&nbsp;(*st*<sub>*i*</sub>,&nbsp;*op*<sub>*i*</sub>,&nbsp;*st*<sub>*i*&nbsp;+&nbsp;1</sub>), where *st*<sub>*i*</sub> is the state (e.g. a canonical Merkle tree of the RAM) before the *i*-th operation, *st*<sub>*i*&nbsp;+&nbsp;1</sub> is the state after, and *op*<sub>*i*</sub> is the description of the operation (implementation-specific; it could be something like "add *a* to *b* and save the result in *c*).